JavTahir/LaravelSaaSplatform/README.md

 5. **Start Managing Leads**: Begin receiving and replying to messages, and collect leads seamlessly.

+## License:
+   This project is licensed under MIT license.

 We are thrilled to witness how these powerful features will revolutionize your communication and supercharge your lead management capabilities on our Multi-Tenant SaaS Platform.
 Elevate your engagement by contributing to more extravagant features in this website so that to elevate performance and growth!!